 The undergraduate courses I took were very interesting and offered me another means of expression for my questions and curiosity about the church and life in general.
 The Jesuit education required that we take theology courses and this gave me a better grip on what I was experiencing within the parishes where I was recently involved.
 I saw the same issues that I had been questioning being explored and debated in a deeper, more thoughtful way.
 I graduated Summa Cum Laude in 1996 at the age of 54.

-My mother was approaching 90 years old and that added to my decision to stay in the area to be nearer to her and to my four siblings.
-There were more surgeries and I was there to be with her at the doctor’s office visits and on the day of the surgery.
+My mother was approaching 90 years old and that added to my decision to stay in the area to be nearer to her and my four siblings.
+There were more surgeries and I was there with her at the doctor’s office visits and for surgery.
 I valued this time with her and learned a lot about how to face the inevitable challenges that come with aging.
 Mom was very connected to her church for social and spiritual needs.
 She had never moved from her childhood town and had lived in our homestead for more than sixty years.
 She felt a real sense of belonging which was something that I didn’t feel with all the moving and resettling in my life.
 I felt a need to leave behind some of the nostalgia that wasn’t serving me in my present life.
-Looking forward and planning for the second half of my life gave me a sense of purpose in putting together and creating a life that offered a chance to do some of the things that I’d wanted to try.
-Those needs weren’t expensive and costly.
-They were more the simple gifts of enjoying this experience of living and putting in place the ability to do so.
+Looking forward and planning for the second half of my life gave me a sense of purpose in putting together and creating a life that offered a chance to do some of the things I’d wanted to try.

 In 1997, two people that I had admired, John Denver and Princess Diana, died.
 I was obsessed with everything that I could read and watch about them.
 I now realize that I was grieving my own losses right along with my sadness of the events of their deaths.
 John Denver’s music, from the 1970’s on, had touched my soul and seemed to speak to me at times when I needed inspiration.
 Diana was a woman who transformed the image of the royal family in a human way.
 She left an amazing legacy to her two sons in a very human and compassionate way.